 “Cosette followed him without difficulty.
 She felt fatigue no more.
 From time to time, she raised her eyes toward this man with a sort of tranquility and inexpressible confidence.
 She had never been taught to burn toward Providence and to pray.
 However, she felt in her bosom something that resembled hope and joy, and which rose toward heaven” (Hugo 140).
 Through the love of Jean Valjean, Cosette transformed.
 She went from being a not cared for, young slave girl to a beautiful young lady, through love.
 Cosette was now beautiful, and fit the character of a young lady in that time period.
 She had a new life, and I think her fate was always better than her reality.
 She deserved way more than what the Thenardiers could give her.
 She could mean more to someone else, which is why Jean Valjean’s fate and hers connect.
 When Jean Valjean rescued her from the Thenardiers, she did not have much emotion; she just knew that she had to get out of there.

 Cosette is one of the characters in the book that never shows how she feels; she is more of a symbol than a storyline character.
 She went from being a symbol of hope, and then to beauty.
 “She seemed more beautiful than she had ever seemed before, Beautiful with a beauty which combined all of the woman with all of the angel, a beauty which would have made a Petrarch sing and Dante kneel” (Hugo 242).
+To put it in other words, Cosette was beautiful, which was a miracle because of her treatment in the past.
 Cosette had a long journey to finally be happy.
 Though she never showed like anything bothered her, we all know that it did.
 She grew from her misfortune in life.

 In the end of the novel she is with Marius.
 They fell in love and got married.
 Marius fell in love at first site with Cosette.
 They began living together.
 Marius pushed Jean Valjean away because he felt that he was becoming a burden.
+From Cosette, I learned that some people are not in control of the misfortune that they have.

+Works Cited

+Hugo, Victor.
+Les Miserables Http://Gutenburg .org 1862.PDF file.